 It is clear Government Policy that important habitat sites should be protected.
 In the Prime Minister's statement January 2018 on the Government's 25-year Environmental Policy she stated, "We hold our natural environment in trust for the next generation.
 By implementing the measures in this ambitious plan, ours can become the first generation to leave that environment in a better state than we found it and pass on to the next generation a natural environment protected and enhanced for the future."
 Indeed, our current Prime Minister has recently echoed this statement which will be further endorsed when the Environment Bill becomes law.
 If this proposed housing on Site BL1a goes ahead adjacent to 4 Local Wildlife Sites, reducing their important interconnectivity, this Government's aim will not be fulfilled.
 The Solihull LPR has tried to address the requirements of the Environment Bill by stating that there needs to be a 10% increase in biodiversity on development sites, however, many local authorities are now stating that there should be 20% enhancement.
+See Appendix 3 (attached to this email) showing ancient woodland and LWS and I wish to bring to the Council's attention the inaccuracy of the Masterplan showing an incorrect red line ownership of the Tythebarn Coppice which is shown accurately from the Title Deeds on Appendix 3.

-9. Historic Landscape
+10. Historic Landscape